 7. Have a Retirement Plan

 Start saving for retirement today with a 401K or IRA.
 Talk to a financial advisor to see what best suits your needs.
+This is an important step as you’ll want to make sure that you make the most of your retirement.

 8. Lower your Monthly Bills